georgiana-nanea-dev/inventory-management-java-jdbc/README.md

 1. Clone the repository.
 2. Open the project in IntelliJ IDEA.
-3. Start MySQL using XAMPP.
+3. Start MySQL using XAMPP or another MySQL server.
 4. Create the database and products table.
 5. Configure the database connection.
 6. Run `Main.java`.